viko42/qupaca-automation/readme.md

 - **Encrypted Storage**: All wallet private keys are encrypted using AES-GCM
 - **Password Protection**: Access to wallets requires your master password
 - **Private Key Export**: Securely export private keys when needed

+### Jackpot verification

+- Each transaction hash need to be "verified".
+For now it's barely working since I had no opportunities to test it when 100k+ volume was hit.
+You can still click on "Force Check" and test each tx once we reach jackpot moment.